 No one expects an emergency to happen let alone a dental emergency, but what would you do if you bit into a cut of steak and felt a piece of your tooth come loose?
 How do you help your child if they’ve just sustained a sports injury during football practice?
 When you visit Coco Dental, you can rest knowing that your smile and your future oral health are in good hands.
 Dr. Patel and the dentistry team members are experts in helping patients get out of pain.
 Not only will we schedule an appointment for you the same day as your emergency, but we’ll also make sure to schedule a follow-up appointment as well to confirm that your status is improving.
-So don’t wait to get your emergency handled; contact our dental office to schedule your same-day appointment!
+So don’t wait to get emergency dentistry in Northwest Dallas; contact our dental office to schedule your same-day appointment!

 In most cases, dental emergencies develop as a result of two common scenarios.
 The first is unexpected accidents, which can lead to either fractured or even completely knocked-out teeth.
 The other common case is the “toothache,” which generally occurs as a result of decay or an infection inside the tooth due to poor oral hygiene.
 At Coco Dental Studio, we treat both of these issues as well as teach patients the best ways to manage these symptoms prior to a visit to our dental office.